MiggiV2/rusty-cleaner/README.md

 ### Use releases

 Go to https://gitea.familyhainz.de/Miggi/rusty-cleaner/releases and download the latest version
-Run `./rusty-cleaner` to start the program
+On Linux or macOS, run `./rusty-cleaner-* discord-packge` to start the program